GEOS-EUDR-RepoHub/Metadatabase-geodata/README.md

 ---

 ### 2. `catalog-files/`
-This folder contains simplified summaries of each dataset catalogue, designed to facilitate quick exploration and provide a concise overview of the available datasets.
+These files are simplified summaries of each dataset catalogue, designed to facilitate quick exploration and provide a concise overview of the available datasets.

 ---